Multi-Accounting in Betting: Legality, T&Cs & Risks (2026)

 - Different betting times

-- Varied stake amounts (not all Kelly-precise)
+- Varied stake amounts (not all Kelly criterion calculator-precise)

 - Occasional recreational bets on each account